bjuppa/laravel-blog/README.md

 If you want your own local configuration for phpunit, copy the file `phpunit.xml.dist` to `phpunit.xml` and modify the latter to your needs.

+`composer update --prefer-lowest` can be used before running tests for testing backwards compatibility.